-- (a) Have my study guide available on your desktop, turned to the relevant assignment so we can review the requirements. - (b) If it is a question about grades, have my grade-book available on your desktop. - (c) If it is about an exam question, have that exam available on your desktop.
+- (a) If asking about an assignment, have my study guide available in a tab on your browser, turned to the relevant assignment so we can review the requirements. - (b) If asking about grades, have my grade book available. - (c) If asking about an exam question, have that exam available.